Fabita98/DrunkStride/README.md

 ### Setup
 The platform can be of any size, square or rectangular.
 The agent will change trajectory at random intervals.
-Each time the agent will travel over a circumference leading first to right then to the left, then to the right again … and so on.
+Each time the agent will travel over a circumference leading first to right then to the left, then to the right again â€¦ and so on.
 The agent is moving at a constant speed of 1 meter per second.
 At each interval, the agent will pick a random value for the time to the next trajectory change in the range (0, 10] seconds.
 Note that 0 is excluded.